openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/mesencephalicNucleusOfTrigeminalNerve
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Mesencephalic nucleus of trigeminal nerve' is a trigeminal sensory nucleus, brainstem nucleus and midbrain nucleus.
-It is part of the midbrain tegmentum.
+   :definition: Is a trigeminal sensory nucleus, brainstem nucleus and midbrain nucleus.
+Is part of the midbrain tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001718) ('is_a' and 'relationship')]
    :description: Elongated nucleus located in the midbrain tegmentum that receives proprioceptive input from both the extraocular and the masticatory muscles.
 Contrary to the general rule, the cell bodies that give rise to these sensory fibers are located within the mesencephalic nucleus rather than in a peripheral ganglion.
 Some of the sensory fibers in the mesencephalic root give off collaterals to the trigeminal motor nucleus, thereby providing the anatomic basis for the monosynaptic jaw reflex.
 (Heimer, L. The Human Brain and Spinal Cord, 2nd ed.
-1996, page 248).
+1996, page 248). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001718)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106812
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001718#mesencephalic-nucleus-of-trigeminal-nerve-1
    :name: mesencephalic nucleus of trigeminal nerve